EverSeenTOTOTO/eventloop-in-lua/README.md

 Simulate the `async/await` syntax sugar in Javascript when writing Lua coroutines...

-Note: not really run in parallel since we cannot run microtasks at the same time with naive Lua, so this repo is currently useless, I'm looking for solutions like [luv](https://github.com/luvit/luv/blob/master/docs.md#uv_timer_t--timer-handle)...
+Note: not really run in parallel since we cannot run microtasks at the same time with naive Lua, so this repo is currently **useless**, I'm looking for solutions like [luv](https://github.com/luvit/luv/blob/master/docs.md#uv_timer_t--timer-handle)...

 ```lua